 Rinse, then dry your skins, drizzle with a little bit of avocado or coconut oil, sprinkle with sea salt and bake on 400 for 15-20 mins depending on your preference of crispness.
 You can even get adventurous if you like and sprinkle some cumin or paprika for extra flavor.

 Lets start the day off right with this banana, almond, spirulina shake!
 This is one of my favorites, being that it is delicious and filling.
 I personally feel so much better replacing breakfast with a smoothie, juice, or shake the morning after having a big or filling dinner.
 By replacing breakfast with a shake you are lessening the demands on your digestive system and allowing your body to continue to breakdown last nights food rather than immediately giving it a new job.

-In this shake I will be using homemade almond milk, just 3 ingredients that I will supply a recipe for later this week, so keep your eye out!
-You can use any almond milk though, unsweetened recommended.
+In this shake I will be using homemade almond milk, but you can use any almond milk, unsweetened recommended.
 Along with a handful of almonds, 1 banana, drop of vanilla, pinch of salt, dash of nutmeg and cinnamon and lastly spirulina and 4 ice cubes.

 The banana gives this shake a creamy texture and the almonds are loaded with healthy unsaturated fats and high quality protein to keep you full until lunchtime.
 But the real star ingredient here with many benefits is the spirulina!
 Adding this to your smoothies and shakes will give you that extra energy boost to get you through the day, help detoxify heavy metals, aids in weight loss among many other things like being rich in vitamins, minerals and protein.
 But lets get to that shake!